ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Confidential Computing leverages trusted execution environments (TEEs) to operate services in isolation, with hardware-based integrity and confidentiality protection.
-When clients connects to such a service, the service presents attestation evidence that typically includes a platform certificate for its TEE and a measurement of the software it runs in this TEE.
+When clients connect to such a service, the service presents attestation evidence that typically includes a platform certificate for its TEE and a measurement of the software it runs in this TEE.
 The client verifies the evidence before using the